 Worksheet 500-P is to help taxpayers transition to the new net operating loss regime.
 Any unused, unexpired net operating losses that were generated in tax periods ending prior to July 31, 2019, must be converted to a post-allocated basis.
-These loss carryovers can only be carried forward for the 20-privilege periods following the period of the initial loss.
+These loss carryovers can only be carried forward for the 20 privilege periods following the period of the initial loss.
+Complete Worksheet 500-P the first year in which the conversion is calculated.
+Worksheet 500-P should continue to be included for each year in which the taxpayer has PNOLs.